 a) Know their limitations/dysfunctions (to exclude them from our products).
 Or, if we observe the same limitations in our products during the validation phase, this will give us something to discuss.

-b) Understand statistical performances of the competitors: in order to set a benchmark for the performance and effectiveness we wish to achieve with our device, or even surpass them.
+b) Understand statistical performances of the competitors: to set a benchmark for the performance and effectiveness we wish to achieve with our device or even surpass them.

 – This library will allow us to set up a solid validation protocol adapted to the MD to be validated by choosing the right methodologies and adequate and appropriate statistical methods.

 Write the validation protocol (the Study Summary) according to the point quoted just before.